 Eligibility for participation in the ExxonMobil Medical Plan by represented employees is governed by local bargaining requirements.
-A copy of the plan documents are available for examination upon written request
+A copy of the plan documents is available for examination upon written request

 The Plan is funded through contributions by the Employer and/or plan participants.
 Benefits under the EMMP are funded through participant and company contributions.
 Each year, ExxonMobil determines the rates of required participant contributions to the Medical Plan.
 These rates are based on past and projected plan experience.
 This plan is self-funded by ExxonMobil.
 (See Self-funded in the Key terms.)

 The claims administrator provides information about claims payment.
-The claims administrator is Aetna for medical claims, Magellan for mental health and substance abuse claims, and Express Scripts for prescription drug claims.
+The claims administrator is Aetna for medical, behavioral health and substance use disorder claims, and Express Scripts for prescription drug claims.